xinkaiwang/perf-gpio/README.md

 npm install perf-gpio --save
 ```

+Note: perf-gpio depend on dynamic-linked wiringPi at run-time, make sure you have wiringPi installed (`/usr/local/lib/libwiringPi.so` file).

 # API Example
 https://pinout.xyz/pinout/wiringpi# is the best doc I can find for wiringpi Pin number mappings.
 ## onoff -- simple